-Dr. Sonja Hebenstreit is a Partner at Herbst Kinsky Rechtsanwälte GmbH, which she joined in 2005.
+Dr. Sonja Hebenstreit is a partner at Herbst Kinsky Rechtsanwälte GmbH, which she joined in 2005.
 She specialises in the fields of intellectual and industrial property law, unfair competition, life sciences and data protection.
-Sonja Hebenstreit represents Austrian and international clients, including biotech start-ups as well as numerous pharmaceutical and medical devices companies, in a variety of regulatory issues, licensing and other contractual matters as well as in data protection, unfair competition and reimbursement matters.
+Sonja Hebenstreit represents Austrian and international clients, including biotech and tech start-ups, as well as numerous pharmaceutical and medical devices companies, in a variety of regulatory issues, licensing and other contractual matters, as well as in data protection, unfair competition and reimbursement matters.

-Herbst Kinsky Rechtsanwälte GmbH Dr. Karl Lueger-Platz 5 A-1010 Vienna Austria Tel: +43 1 904 2180 Email: sonja.hebenstreit@herbstkinsky.at URL: www.herbstkinsky.at
+Herbst Kinsky Rechtsanwälte GmbH Dr. Karl Lueger-Platz 5 A-1010 Vienna Austria

+Tel: +43 1 904 2180

+Email: sonja.hebenstreit@herbstkinsky.at